gihanmarasingha/rhetoric/gorgias.md

 of expertise at all, but is an "experiential knack".

 Rhetoric, so claims Socrates, is a branch of a more general knack---flattery (461c--e).
-As with other branches of flattery---such as cooking (properly *opsopoiia*, on which more later), ornamentation (cosmetics), and sophistry---it is a knack at producing pleasure and gratification.
+As with other branches of flattery---such as cooking[^1] (properly *opsopoiia*, on which more later), ornamentation (cosmetics), and sophistry---it is a knack at producing pleasure and gratification.
 The word 'knack' is a translation of *emperia*.
 See the [Glossary](#glossary-of-greek-terms) for the definition.

+[^1]: If this seems questionable, note that 'cooking' is an approximate translation of *opsopoiia*,
+    referring to the preparation of *opson*, a 'relish' that would be served with staple cereal-based foods (*sitos*).
+By relish is meant something that provides flavour, such as cheese, meat, or fish.
+These were often considered indulgent luxuries.

 To expand on this, Socrates explains that there are, in essence, two provinces of expertise (464b): the body and the mind/soul (*psyche*).
 The broad area of expertise that pertains to mind is